Sachsenhausen Concentration Camp Memorial Tour From Berlin

 Infants aged 0-3 go for free.
 Children aged 4-12, seniors aged 64 and above, as well as youths aged 12-26, enjoy reduced ticket pricing (carry a valid photo ID).

-- Please display your mobile voucher along with a valid photo ID at the ticket redemption point.
+- Display the voucher on your mobile phone with a valid photo ID at the redemption point.

-- Kindly ensure that you arrive 10 minutes before the start time of your experience to avoid any delays.
+- Please arrive at the meeting point 10 minutes before the scheduled time to avoid any delays.

 This ticket is valid for the date and time selected during checkout.